fabriziosalmi/You-Know-What-AI-Mean/README.md

 A globally accessible alert system for reporting AI misuse or malfunctioning would serve as a global platform where individuals and organizations can report incidents of AI misuse, malfunctioning, or unethical behavior.
 The system would prioritize accessibility, security, and effectiveness, ensuring that reports are handled promptly and actions are taken to investigate and mitigate issues.
 This conceptual framework invites further discussion and refinement to develop a system that is robust, reliable, and capable of safeguarding ethical AI deployment and usage across the globe.

-## Human-protection Framework:
+## Human protection

-Creating a human-preotection framework for AI involves establishing principles and guidelines that prioritize safety, ethics, and beneficial outcomes.
+Creating a human protection framework for AI involves establishing principles and guidelines that prioritize safety, ethics, and beneficial outcomes.
 Here are a few foundational rules:

 - **Beneficence**: AI should be designed and used for the benefit of all of humanity.
 - **Non-Maleficence**: AI should not harm humanity, and safeguards should be in place to prevent harm.